 Meeting our yearnings is tough.
 Believe it or not, even identifying these emotional needs is one of the toughest tasks our students face on their journey.
-You see, identifying and getting our yearnings met is a lifelong process.
+Identifying and getting our yearnings met is a lifelong process.
 It’s like a muscle.
-We must practice and workout every single day.
+We must practice and work out every single day.

 Many of us get busy spinning around our wants.
 We numb ourselves with soft addictions like shopping, food, television, social media.
 We zone ourselves out and fill ourselves up with more wants.
 Unfortunately, it’s an endless cycle many people become trapped in.

-If you want a significant other, then you’re going to settle into any situation that comes along, whether it truly fulfills you or not.
-On the other hand, if you realize your underlying yearning is to love and be loved, then our yearning can be fulfilled in many different ways.
+If we want a significant other, then we’re going to settle into any situation that comes along, whether it genuinely fulfills us or not.
+On the other hand, if we realize our underlying yearning is to love and be loved, our yearning can be fulfilled in many different ways.
 We can fulfill our yearning to be loved by friendships, through family, by connecting with others, and especially by learning to love ourselves.
 We can find love all around us every day.